Without good Marketing, is there enough support for Sales to win with your prospects?

 As a sales management consultant, I’ve seen the gamut of marketing: from no marketing to some marketing to great marketing.
 There are so many possible activities when it comes to marketing, many leaders may simply be overwhelmed about what to do.

-Here is a brief outline of the 10 most critical marketing activities to increase sales — from a Sales perspective:
+Here is a brief outline of the 10 most critical marketing activities for sales — from a Sales perspective:

 1. Generate awareness